COVID-19 continues to affect our daily lives in many ways, including our finances.

 Surrey Welfare Rights Unit has a detailed factsheet covering a range of benefits for the self-employed here.

 If your income is reduced as you can’t go to work because your workplace has been shut down, you may qualify for Universal Credit.
-The temporary £20 increase, introduced during the pandemic, will continue to the end of September.
+The temporary £20 increase, introduced during the pandemic, ended on 30th September.

 If you already receive Universal Credit, do tell them if your circumstances have changed.
 You may be entitled to an increase.
 Find out more here.